flecorre/nodejs-manga-scrapper/README.md

 GMAIL_DESTINATION_ADRESS=
 ```

-Enter your manga in mangas.json
+Enter your mangas in mangas.json

 ```shell
 {